Mehendysis/GameDevelopment/docs/en/getting-started.md

 ##### Anticipating Challenges and Risks
 - **Identifying Potential Pitfalls**: Look for areas where your concept might overreach, alienate audiences, or struggle technically.
 - **How to Prepare**: Break down risks into manageable parts and create contingency plans.
-- **Mitigating Challenges**: Focus on iterative development and collect feedback early in the process.
+- **Mitigating Challenges**: Focus on iterative development and collect feedback early in the process.   -->

+---

+## Starting Your GDD